How Robust is your Fair Model? Exploring the Robustness of Diverse Fairness Strategies: Experiments

 \subsubsection{Bank Marketing}

 The results for the Bank Marketing data set are restricted to NB, with K = 100.
-We choose NB for this data set because the data set contains a lot of continuous information.
+We choose NB for this data set because the data set contains plenty of continuous information.

-\paragraph*{Fairness -- Bank Marketing}
+\paragraph{Fairness -- Bank Marketing}

-The evaluation for the fairness of the Bank Marketing data set is found in Figure~\ref{bank}(a--d).
+The evaluation for the fairness of the Bank Marketing data set is found in Figure~\ref{bank}(\subref{bank_fair_dp}, \subref{bank_fair_eo}, \subref{bank_fair_fp} \& \subref{bank_fair_tp}).
 Again, we observe the same behaviour for demographic parity, equalised odds, and false positive rate as previous data sets -- increasing fairness for all methods except post-processing.
 Performance for the true positive rate is almost indistinguishable between methods.

-\paragraph*{Robustness -- Bank Marketing}
+\paragraph{Robustness -- Bank Marketing}

-The robustness behaviour for the Bank Marketing data set can be found in Figure~\ref{bank}(e--h).
-Despite matching the general behaviour found in previous data sets, we can see that the instability seems to occur incredibly early for the post-processing method.
+The robustness behaviour for the Bank Marketing data set can be found in Figure~\ref{bank}(\subref{bank_rob_dp}, \subref{bank_rob_eo}, \subref{bank_rob_fp} \& \subref{bank_rob_tp}).
+Despite matching the general behaviour found in previous data sets, we can see that the instability seems to occur unusually early for the post-processing method.
 In fact, the result shows that

 for all metrics except true positive.
 Having a small average rate of change in the robustness for low noise means that the model finds stability quite quickly.
-However, this stability is still unsatisfactory for the post processing method as $R_k > 1$ for $k>0$, so the fairness is worse for noisy data.
+However, this stability is still unsatisfactory for the post-processing method as $R_k > 1$ for $k>0$, so the fairness is worse for noisy data.